Sri Lanka court summons captain of oil tanker that caught fire | Headlines

 Sri Lanka court summons captain of oil tanker that caught fire

-Colombo, Sep 17 PTI) A Sri Lankan court on Thursday issued a notice to the captain of the oil tanker that caught fire off the country's eastern coast to appear before it on September 28.
+A Sri Lankan court on Thursday issued a notice to the captain of the Greek-owned oil tanker that caught fire off the country's eastern coast to appear before it on September 28.
 The Colombo chief magistrate court's order comes a day after Attorney General Dappula de Livera staked a claim of USD 1.8 million for the costs incurred on dousing the fire on board the Panama-registered tanker MT New Diamond that went up in flames on September 3.

 The Attorney General had also asked the CID to report the facts to the court and obtain notice against the vessel's captain.
 He was to be charged for committing offenses under the Marine Pollution Environmental Protection Act.
 The court ordered the captain of the oil tanker to appear before it on September 28.